Mark Walport

 Sir Mark Jeremy Walport (born 25 January 1953) is a British medical scientist and was the Government Chief Scientific Adviser in the United Kingdom from 2013 to 2017 and Chief Executive of UK Research and Innovation (UKRI) from 2017 to 2020.
 In 2023 he became the Foreign Secretary of The Royal Society (jointly with Alison Noble).

 Education

 Walport is the son of a general practitioner and was born in London.
 He was educated at St Paul's School, London, studied medicine at Clare College, Cambridge, and completed his clinical training at Hammersmith, Guy's and Brompton Hospitals in London.
-He was awarded a PhD for research into complement receptors under the supervision of Peter Lachmann in 1986 at the University of Cambridge.
+He was awarded a PhD degree for research into complement receptors under the supervision of Peter Lachmann in 1986 at the University of Cambridge.

 Career and research

 Previously Walport was Director of the Wellcome Trust from 2003 to 2013.
 Before this, he was Professor of Medicine (from 1991) and Head of the Division of Medicine (from 1997) at Imperial College London, where he led a research team that focused on the immunology and genetics of rheumatic diseases.

 Walport was the eleventh Government Chief Scientific Adviser from 2013 to 2017, succeeding Sir John Beddington.

 It was announced in February 2017 that Mark Walport is now Chief Executive of UK Research and Innovation (UKRI).